luxfi/cli/cmd/commands.md

 - Next, Initialize Validator Manager contract on the L1 using lux contract initValidatorManager [L1_Name]

 Lux-CLI only supports deploying an individual Blockchain once per network.
-Subsequent attempts to deploy the same Blockchain to the same network (Local Network, Fuji, Mainnet) aren't allowed.
+Subsequent attempts to deploy the same Blockchain to the same network (Local Network, Testnet, Mainnet) aren't allowed.
 If you'd like to redeploy a Blockchain locally for testing, you must first call lux network clean to reset all deployed chain state.
 Subsequent local deploys redeploy the chain with fresh state.
-You can deploy the same Blockchain to multiple networks, so you can take your locally tested Blockchain and deploy it on Fuji or Mainnet.
+You can deploy the same Blockchain to multiple networks, so you can take your locally tested Blockchain and deploy it on Testnet or Mainnet.

 **Usage:**
 ```bash